Beth Hart: Beginning years (1987–1998)

-1999–2009: Commercial breakthrough
+Commercial breakthrough (1999–2009)

 Hart's second solo album, Screamin' for My Supper was released in 1999, and featured "LA Song (Out of This Town)", a No. 1 hit in New Zealand, as well as a Top 10 Adult Contemporary chart hit in the US.
 The song also aired during Episode 17 of the 10th and final season of Beverly Hills, 90210.
 At the same time, Hart was singing the lead role in Love, Janis, an off-Broadway musical based on Joplin's letters home to her mother.

 Hart's follow-up album, Leave the Light On, was released in 2003 via Koch Records, after being dropped by Atlantic presumably due to Hart's drug addiction.
 While still successful in New Zealand, the album saw her breakthrough in the European market, with the single "Learning to Live" reaching number 1 in Denmark, while the album achieved a 2× Platinum certification.
 "Learning to Live" was also used as the theme song to Losing It with Jillian on NBC.
 In 2003, she became the first and only musician to feature as backing vocalist for a Deep Purple song ("Haunted", released on the Bananas album).

 Two years later in 2005, Hart released her first live album, Live at Paradiso, which was recorded at a former church in Amsterdam, and released both as a CD and a DVD.
 It featured a variety of Hart's self written songs and a cover of "Whole Lotta Love" by Led Zeppelin.
 Hart appears on Toots Thielemans' album One More For the Road on the track "I Gotta Right To Sing The Blues", which was released in 2006.

 Hart's fourth solo studio album 37 Days was released in Europe in July 2007, and eventually as a DVD as well.
 The album debuted at No. 1 in Denmark and spent two weeks at the top, her first album to top a national chart, and additionally reached a Gold certification in the country.
 The record was her last on a major label (Universal), though it solidified her European commercial success.

-2010–2014: Independent career, collaborations with Joe Bonamassa
+Independent albums and collaborations with Joe Bonamassa (2010–2014)

 Her fifth solo studio album My California was released in 2010, and was her first on Provogue Records.
-Hart delivered music to the end-scene of the last episode of season 6 of Californication, with the title song of this record "My California".
+Hart delivered music for the final scene of the last episode of season 6 of Californication, with the title song of the record.
 On August 23, 2012, her song "Take It Easy on Me" from My California was used in the first episode of the eighth series of the BBC TV drama Waterloo Road.
 On July 31, 2012, the album was released in the United States.
 On the same date, she released an EP titled Introducing Beth Hart.